 If you have the misfortune of becoming a victim of identity theft, this add-on coverage reimburses you up to $15,000 for expenses such as attorney’s fees and loss of income.
 Again, this type of coverage isn’t available in all states.

 Assurant offers this type of coverage in California and Washington.
 Earthquake coverage will pay for damage to your personal property caused by an earthquake.
 The benefit amount will be the amount you selected for your personal property limit.

 Getting a renters insurance quote on Assurant’s site is quick and painless.

 1. Fill in your state and zip code of residence.

 2. Next, select your property type and answer a few other quick questions.

-3. Enter the date you need to policy to take effect.
+3. Enter the date you need the Assurant policy to take effect.

 4. Choose your options, including liability and property coverage and the amount of your deductible.

-5. I chose the most popular plan and my payment options were shown on the next screen.
+5. Choose the most popular plan and payment options as shown on the next screen.

 Research all of your options before deciding on one company.
 Read reviews of other popular renters insurance companies before making your decision.